 Resources and Programs

-This program offers students in grades 3 through 6 the opportunity to have practical art experience guided by the Museum’s volunteer docents.
-The two-hour session combines art education with an interactive gallery tour and creative art project, which fulfills the second standard of the California State Framework for the Visual Arts: Creative Expression.
+This program offers students, grades 3 - 6, practical art experience guided by the Museum docents.
+Two-hour sessions combine art education with an interactive gallery tour and creative art project, fulfilling the second standard of the California State Framework for the Visual Arts: Creative Expression.

-Five workshops – The Investigative Eye, Stories in Art, Portraits/Faces, City to Landscapes – for a maximum of 30 students each are offered weekly on Tuesday and Thursdays from 10:00 a.m. to 12:00 p.m., October through May.
-Workshops must be scheduled online at least three weeks in advance.
-You may schedule or cancel a Children’s Workshop online.
+Five workshops The Investigative Eye, Stories in Art, Portraits/Faces, City to Landscapes – for a maximum of 30 students each are offered weekly on Tuesday and Thursdays from 10:00 a.m. to 12:00 p.m., October through May.

 Participants receive a How-To Guide with project descriptions and detailed lesson plans, materials, and applicable resources, so that they can immediately and more easily incorporate art education into their curricula and classrooms.